who are we?

 For SEO experts talking to individuals that aren’t well-informed about SEO can be quite entertaining.
 They may have the best of intentions but more often than not have misconceptions about SEO which they don’t shy from spreading.

 You May Also Like:

-Such misconceptions form myths related to SEO that have been around for years.
+Such misconceptions from myths related to SEO that has been around for years.
 The most common of which are as follows:

 1. Don’t waste your time on SEO, it is a scam

 It is 2018 and SEO has been a part of mainstream online marketing for well over a decade now.
 This is why it is still surprising that some still think of it as a scam.
 The best part of SEO is that it is quantifiable, there are numerous different analytic tools you can employ to determine exactly how SEO impacts your website ranking on search engines.